-Certification is available for this level with successful completion of the testing process Pre-requisite to Certification: Certified at Hazardous Materials Operations and Firefighter I
+Certification is available for this level with successful completion of the testing process

-This course is designed to meet the NFPA 1001 2019 edition, standard for Fire Fighter II, Professional Qualification for Firefighter.
+This course is based on the current edition of the NFPA 1001, Fire Fighter II, Standard for Professional Qualification for Firefighter.
 This course builds on the knowledge and skills mastered at the Firefighter I level and will enable the student to operate in any environment.
-Students who successfully complete this course and the successful testing process offered at the end will become certificated both at the state and national level.
+Students who successfully complete this course and are successful with the testing process, offered at the end of the course, will be eligible for certification.